Inflamed Airways, asthma drugs, non-prescription products

-Think of someone–a child or an adult–racked by uncontrolled coughing.
+Think of someone racked by uncontrolled coughing.
 With a heaving, distended chest, neck muscles straining, and eyes showing alarm verging on panic, the person can utter only a few brief words between rasping, wheezing, frantic efforts to breathe.

-Asthma attacks are often milder than this description–just a shortness of breath that soon passes without treatment.
-But they can also be much, much worse, requiring a hurried trip to the hospital for emergency–sometimes lifesaving–care.
+Asthma attacks are often milder than this description, just a shortness of breath that soon passes without treatment.
+But they can also be much, much worse, requiring a hurried trip to the hospital for emergency – sometimes lifesaving – care.
 Even in severe cases, hospital treatment usually enables asthma patients to regain near-normal breathing.
 But not always.
-Almost 5,000 asthma deaths were reported in the United States in 1992, according to the American Lung Association (1992 is the most recent year for which statistics are available).
-Most of the deaths occurred in patients who misjudged the severity of symptoms or failed to reach a hospital or clinic in time to prevent respiratory failure.
+Most of the deaths occur in patients who misjudged the severity of symptoms or failed to reach a hospital in time to prevent respiratory failure.

-For reasons that are not well understood, the number of newly diagnosed cases of asthma in the United States is rising sharply, up 56.7 percent between 1982 and 1992.
-Asthma deaths, too, are climbing–4,964 in 1992 compared with 2,598 in 1979.
+The number of newly diagnosed cases of asthma in the United States is rising sharply, as well as asthma-related deaths.
 Lack of necessary health care, especially among the urban poor, is thought to play an important role in the rising asthma death rate.

-Most of America’s 12 million to 14 million people with asthma, of whom more than 4 million are under age 18, have a relatively mild illness.
-About a quarter of asthmatic children seem to ‘outgrow’ their disease in their teen years or as young adults.
+Most of America’s 25 million people with asthma, of whom more than 8 million are under the age 18, have a relatively mild illness.
+About a quarter of asthmatic children seem to outgrow their disease in their teen years or as young adults.
 It’s not certain, however, that they are completely free of asthma.
-Studies of people with late-onset asthma–asthma that first shows up in the fifth or sixth decade of life or even later–have found that many of them experienced asthma-like breathing difficulties as children.
+Studies of people with late-onset asthma, which first shows up in the fifth or sixth decade of life or even later, have found that many of them experienced asthma-like breathing difficulties as children.

 There is no known cure, but most asthma can be controlled by a strategy aimed at preventing acute episodes and halting those that do occur.

 Until the 1970s and early 1980s, asthma was understood to result from over-responsiveness of the tubes (bronchi and bronchioles) that carry air to and from the lungs.
-People with hypersensitive airways, when exposed to certain irritants called ‘triggers’–such as household dust, tobacco smoke, cat fur (dander), cockroach droppings, air pollutants, even vigorous exercise or cold air–would experience ‘bronchospasm,’ a narrowing of the airways caused by contraction of the muscles that encircle the bronchial tubes.
+People with hypersensitive airways, when exposed to certain irritants called “triggers” – such as household dust, tobacco smoke, cat fur (dander,) cockroach droppings, air pollutants, even vigorous exercise or cold air – would experience “bronchospasm,” or a narrowing of the airways caused by contraction of the muscles that encircle the bronchial tubes.

 Asthmatics also tend to produce thick, sticky mucus and have inflamed, damaged airways, both of which worsen the breathing restriction caused by bronchospasm.
-During an acute attack, asthmatics seem to have a hard time getting their breath.
-Actually they are struggling to push air out of over-inflated lungs through constricted airways.
+During an acute attack, asthmatics seem to have a hard time catching their breath.
+Actually, they are struggling to push air out of over-inflated lungs through constricted airways.

-People with chronically inflamed airways may show no outward signs of asthma until the first acute attack requires urgent medical attention, often at a hospital emergency department.
-Emergency care physicians and nurses–who are all too familiar with acute asthma–are able to administer powerful drugs to open the patient’s air passages and restore virtually normal breathing.
+People with chronically inflamed airways may show no outward signs of asthma until the first acute attack requires urgent medical attention, often at a hospital emergency room.
+Emergency care physicians and nurses – who are all too familiar with acute asthma – are able to administer powerful drugs to open the patient’s air passages and restore virtually normal breathing.
 They are likely to recommend the patient be seen by an asthma specialist, who can devise a combination of treatment and prevention measures aimed at avoiding or minimizing further acute asthma attacks.
 The first step in that process is an accurate diagnosis.

-The diagnosis of asthma is based on repeated, careful measurements of how efficiently the patient can force air out of the lungs and on a thorough medical history and laboratory tests to find out what ‘triggers’ the patient’s acute attacks.
+The diagnosis of asthma is based on repeated, careful measurements of how efficiently the patient can force air out of the lungs and a thorough medical history and laboratory tests to find out what triggers the patient’s acute attacks.

-Which drugs asthma patients need, when to use them, and how much to use depend largely on the character of their illness, as shown by the degree of breathing impairment, and the frequency and severity of acute attacks.
-Asthma experts agree, however, that the first line of defense is avoidance of whatever brings on an acute asthma episode.
-Though for most patients ‘triggers’–there are often more than one–are likely to be common allergens or air pollutants.
-In some asthmatics, attacks can be brought on by strenuous exercise, exposure to cold outdoor air, industrial or household chemicals (cleaning fluids, for example), and food additives such as sulfites.
+Which drugs asthma patients need, when to use them, and how much to use depend largely on the character of their illness, as shown by the degree of breathing impairment and the frequency and severity of acute attacks.
+Asthma experts agree that the first line of defense is avoidance of whatever brings on an acute asthma episode.
+Though for most patients, triggers are likely to be common allergens or air pollutants.
+In some asthmatics, attacks can be brought on by strenuous exercise, exposure to cold outdoor air, industrial or household chemicals (cleaning fluids, for example,) and food additives such as sulfites.
 In other cases, the triggers cannot be identified, even after a thorough investigation.